-Students lacking these prerequisite courses may be admitted provisionally until such time as these courses have been completed satisfactorily (grade of B- or better).
-None of these prerequisite courses may be used toward fulfilling the requirements for the master's degree in Biology.
+Students lacking these prerequisites may be admitted provisionally until they have been completed satisfactorily (grade of B- or better).
+None of the prerequisite courses may be used toward fulfilling the requirements for the Master's degree.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500